Julgas123/FFA-Transition-Files/README.md

 CHANGED BEFORE ORBIT PLOTTER 1 WILL WORK; inside of the main PTC loop, the 'PTC_TWISS' table must be changed to 'PTC_TWISS_SUMMARY'

+5) FFAG Gantries and Adiabatic Transitions (PDF)
+This is the slideshow that was presented at the 2017 Fixed-Field Accelerator conference at Cornell.

 If there are any questions, please contact me and I will try my best to answer them.